Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Clemson and its opponents have not yet combined for more than 56 points in a game this year.
+- Clemson and its opponents have not yet scored more than 56.5 points in a game this season.

-- So far this season, 60% of Wake Forest's games (6/10) have had more combined points than Saturday's over/under of 56.
+- Wake Forest and its opponents have combined to score more than 56.5 points in six of 10 games this season.

-- Saturday's total is 13.1 points lower than the two team's combined 69.1 points per game average.
+- The combined points per game average of the two teams, 69.1, is 12.6 points greater than Saturday's over/under.

 Clemson Stats and Trends

-- The Tigers have been favored by 3.5 points or more nine times this season and have covered the spread in two of them.
+- The Tigers have been favored by 4.5 points or more seven times this season and covered the spread in one of them.

-- Clemson's games this year have hit the over on four of 10 set point totals (40%).
+- Clemson has gone over the point total in 40% of its opportunities this year (four times in 10 games with a set point total).

-- When Clemson picks up more than 440.5 yards, the team is 0-2 against the spread and 2-0 overall.
+- Clemson is 0-2 against the spread and 2-0 overall when the team piles up more than 440.5 yards.

-- The Tigers have turned the ball over 14 times this season, seven fewer than the Demon Deacons have forced (21).
+- The Tigers have 14 giveaways this season, while the Demon Deacons have 21 takeaways .

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.